-The Guwamu (also spelled Koamu or Kooma) are an Australian Indigenous group whose traditional territory lay in what is now south-west Queensland.
+The Guwamu (also spelled Koamu or Kooma) are an Australian Indigenous group whose traditional territory lies in what is now south-west Queensland.
 According to Wikipedia they are associated with “the Balonne River starting south of St. George, as far as Angledool, Hebei, and Brenda.
 Their western terrain extended to Bollon and Nebine Creek.
 Dirranbandi also was part of their territory.”

 In 1955 the late Stephen A. Wurm collected basic materials on the Guwamu language in Goodooga with speaker Willy Willis.
 Wurm’s materials consist of a set of fieldnotes written in the International Phonetic Alphabet (IPA) with Hungarian shorthand translations.
 These notes were hand copied by me in 1976, with English glosses provided by Wurm added by me to the copy.
 Copies of these notes were lodged at the Australian Institute of Aboriginal and Torres Strait Islander Studies (AIATSIS) in Canberra, Australia.

-I have been analysing Wurm’s notes using the Linguist’s Toolbox computer program to create a database of glossed sentence and a Guwamu-English lexicon – this work has been done over many years, whenever I found time during other duties to add to and check the analysis.
+I have been analysing Wurm’s notes using the Linguist’s Toolbox computer program to create a database of glossed sentences and a Guwamu-English lexicon – this work has been done over many years, whenever I found time during other duties to add to and check the analysis.
 I have now expanded the lexicon to include Guwamu vocabulary in the comparative wordlist in Lynette Oates’ Grammar of Muruwari, and identified cognates in that language, as well as neighbouring Bidjara, Margany and Gunya.
 Other sources on Guwamu, such as Ian Sim’s materials or data collected by Gavan Breen, have not yet been added to the basic data set which derives from Wurm’s data from Willy Willis.
+Here is a sample of what my materials look like:

 I have created a draft Guwamu-English dictionary organised alphabetically and by semantic fields, plus an English-Guwamu finderlist.
+Here is a sample page from the draft Guwamu-English dictionary.

 References